Enhancing Large Language Model-Based Systems for End-to-End Circuit Analysis Problem Solving

 From another perspective, the rapid development of LLMs holds significant potential to transform the field of education.
 However, building a versatile AI-enabled educational tool requires access to a substantial amount of high-quality data, the creation of which is labor-intensive if generated or labeled manually.
 Unlike AI-driven tutoring systems in domains such as programming---where data formats are highly structured and large-scale, high-quality datasets are readily available---engineering disciplines face notable challenges due to the scarcity of such data.
 Developing a reliable tool for circuit analysis problem-solving can help bridge this gap by enabling the automated generation of high-quality circuit analysis solutions using LLMs in conjunction with external assistant tools.
 These generated solutions can support a range of educational applications, including question answering, problem recommendation, and evaluation of student-submitted work \citep{chen2025benchmarking, chen2025enhancing, chen2025wip}.
 Moreover, the circuit analysis problem-solving framework presented in this paper serves as an early example of how LLMs can be effectively integrated into broader domains of engineering education.
-More broadly, it illustrates how existing external tools---widely developed across various engineering disciplines---can be leveraged to detect hallucinations in LLM outputs and enhance their reliability.
-Thus, this work not only extends the functional boundaries of LLMs beyond their original scope but also lays a promising foundation for their broader adoption in engineering education.
+More broadly, it illustrates how existing external tools---widely developed across various engineering disciplines---can be leveraged to detect hallucinations in LLM outputs and enhance the reliability of LLM-based systems.
+Thus, this work extends the practical capabilities of LLMs through system-level augmentation and lays a promising foundation for their broader adoption in engineering education.